DarwinAutomations/lupus2/README.md

-# darwinII
+# Lupus II
-The second generation of our fully self built electric car
+The second generation of our entirely self built electric car.